 Dark teeth can have a negative impact on your life.
 You may avoid speaking to others or always smile with your mouth closed for photos.
 If you find yourself going out of your way to hide your teeth then it’s time to make some changes.
 What effects can dark teeth have on your life?
 An… Read more »

 Posts Tagged: cavities

-Have you ever heard of dentin?
+Have you ever heard of dentin in teeth?
 Few people realize the importance of this layer of inner tooth structure.
-In today’s blog, your Lake Forest dentist, Dr. James Fondriest, explains the importance of protecting your dentin and preventing tooth decay.
+Learn the importance of protecting your dentin and preventing tooth decay.

+Did you know that dental health and heart health are related?
 This February medical professionals across the country are observing American Heart Month.
 The goal is the raise awareness about heart disease prevention.
 In America, one out of every three deaths is a result of heart disease and stroke.
 Many people don’t realize that a few… Read more »

 Tooth enamel protects our teeth from cavities and injury.
 In fact, the enamel on your teeth is the hardest substance in the human body.
 But what is tooth enamel?
 What happens when our enamel is damaged?
 In today’s blog, your Lake Forest general dentist, Dr. James Fondriest, explains the importance of tooth enamel.